someshfengde/ride_estimate_app/README.md

    npm install
    ```

-2. (Optional but recommended) provision a Vercel Postgres database and grab the `DB_POSTGRES_URL` string from the Vercel dashboard.
+2. (Optional but recommended) provision a Vercel Postgres database and grab the `POSTGRES_URL` string from the Vercel dashboard.
 This enables IP-based identification; without it the UI falls back gracefully.

 3. (Optional) add ride provider credentials so the backend can call real APIs.
 The app falls back to realistic simulations if any key is missing.
    - `UBER_SERVER_TOKEN` *(or set `UBER_BASE_URL` / `UBER_SERVER_TOKEN` if you are proxying via your own gateway)*